 Mediator and outcome variables, and the amount of corresponding missing data, will be summarised using mean and standard deviation, or frequency and percentage, as appropriate.
-Baseline and follow-up mediator and outcome variables will be standardised to baseline by subtracting the mean of the outcome variable at baseline and dividing by the standard deviation (SD) of the outcome variable at baseline (35).
-Thus, model coefficients will be interpreted in baseline SD units of the outcome both for direct and indirect/mediated effects.
+Baseline and follow-up mediator and outcome variables will be standardised to baseline by subtracting the mean of the variable at baseline and dividing by the standard deviation (SD) of the variable at baseline (35).
+Thus, model coefficients will be interpreted in baseline SD units of the outcome for indirect/mediated effects.
 Single mediator models with contemporaneous mediation (b) paths - where the mediator and outcome are both measured at six months after randomisation - will be fitted (36).
 No parallel mediator models will be specified.
-Separate, single mediator models will be fitted for each mediator of interest, using full information maximum likelihood to account for missing data under the MAR assumption (37).
-Consequently, each fitted model will include all trial participants.
+Separate, single mediator models will be fitted for each mediator of interest (37).
+Each fitted model will include trial participants with complete data for the mediator and the outcome.
+Missing data for baseline covariates in the mediation model will be accounted for using mean imputation for continuous variables and inclusion of a 'missing' category for categorical variables.
 Mediators of interest are reported in tables 5-10.
 Single mediator models will also adjust for the following confounding variables in equations for both the mediator and the primary outcome: age, gender, duration of IBD, and type of IBD (i.e., Crohn's Disease or Ulcerative Colitis), the baseline measure of the mediator, and the baseline measure of the outcome (38).

 The "product of coefficients" approach will be applied to calculate the indirect (mediated) effect by multiplying the intervention regression coefficient (a path) by the mediation regression coefficient (b path) (39, 40).
-Percentile bootstrap 95% confidence intervals (CI) will be calculated for these effects, using 1000 repetitions.
+Bias-corrected bootstrap 95% confidence intervals (CI) will be calculated for these effects, using 1000 repetitions.
 Full mediation and partial mediation will be considered based on a change in direct/intervention and indirect/mediated effect estimates from unadjusted to adjusted analysis (41).
-The gsem command and associated options in Stata 17.0 will be used to perform mediation analyses.

 Domain # Mediator of interest

-Cognitive 1 Illness-specific perceptions (BIPQ) (minus the open-ended ca
+Cognitive 1 1 Illness-specific perceptions (BIPQ) (minus the open-ended causal items

-response e 2 Self-efficacy (SEMCD6)
+response 2 Self-efficacy (SEMCD6)

 Behavioural 3 All-or-nothing thinking (CRBQ)

 responses 4 Avoidance/resting (CRBQ)

 Emotional 5 Patient Health Questionnaire (PHQ-9) for depression

 responses 6 Visceral Sensitivity Index (VSI) for anxiety